ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-27-customer-in-agile.md

 ![The customer in Agile is involved in the development process](https://issart.com/blog/wp-content/uploads/2019/06/https-lh5-googleusercontent-com-nn-xa1fe_cq3ot1z.jpeg)

-Agile software development requires more customer’s involvement in the process.
+Agile software development requires more customer's involvement in the process.
 As the plans are not strict, but flexible, the development team may need your fast answer on a blocking question.
 If you are too busy to be deeply involved, you can delegate the product management activities to your representative.

 ## A development team in Agile

-This article is for the customers but let’s list the core responsibilities of the development team here.
+This article is for the customers but let's list the core responsibilities of the development team here.
 The development team should:

 - be goal oriented and committed,
 - dive into your domain,